- Building inspection

 - IEC-60335-2-75: Particular requirements for commercial dispensing appliances and vending machines.

-Products with multiple functions may be covered by two different part 2 standards – i.e. a washing machine (covered by IEC-60335-2-7) with a clothes drying function (covered by IEC-60335-2-11).
+Products with multiple functions may be covered by two different part 2 standards – i.e., a washing machine (covered by IEC-60335-2-7) with clothes drying function (covered by IEC-60335-2-11).
 In such cases it will be necessary to test and approve according to both standards.

 There may be regional and/or local variations to above mentioned international standards.
 It is therefore important to gain an overview any local or regional deviations to these standards in the specific markets you wish to sell your products on.